12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 Yardie Creek is a unique feature in the southwest of Cape Range National Park, as it is the only gorge with permanent water.
 The sealed road from Exmouth ends here.

-There are boat tours available, but we recommend at least walking through the Yardie Creek Nature Trail – an easy stroll along a path with an impressive outlook over the creek and the Ningaloo Reef.
+We recommend at least walking through the Yardie Creek Nature Trail – an easy stroll along a path with an impressive outlook over the creek and the Ningaloo Reef.

 Or, you can ramp up the adventure factor by continuing to the Yardie Gorge Trail, a class 4 hike.
 Scramble up the rocks high above the creek for unforgettable views, only once appreciated by the traditional owners, the Baiyungu, Thalanyji and Yinigurdira peoples.